HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 - dc-docker-stack-snmptrapreceiver-service-1

 Next verify the last communicated timestamp in your Hyperview instance **Discoveries ->  Data Collectors** list.
 It should update approximately every 30 seconds.
 You can use the refresh button to update the data in the table.

+## Reinstalling or uninstalling Data Collectors

+By default, the Data Collector is installed in the /opt/datacollector directory.
+To reinstall the data collector